pyweeker/Bevy_and_Egui/README.md

 + press right arrow increment index indicator for later select entities for inspection and modify his attributes.
 + dirty random colors
 + transparent texture which in reality seems opaque or mask effect when applying new color
++ right arrow increment index of current selected sprite, indicate it in Left Panel (logo only, his color not yet) , draws a square on selected sprite

 //mut queryRot: Query<(&mut Transform, &RotRight)>,
 //mut queryVertimov: Query<(&mut Transform, &Vertimov)>,